Table of Contents

 The choice of treatment depends on the stage of the disease:

-- Endoscopic abrasion of early adenocarcinomas with high healing rate
+- Endoscopic abrasion of early adenocarcinomas with a high healing rate

 - Esophageal resection with stomach elevation and radio-/chemotherapy